mattermost/mattermost-developer-documentation/site/content/integrate/apps/structure/forms/_index.md

 ### Form submission

 When the form is submitted, either by executing a slash command or clicking a submit button, the form's `submit` call is performed.
-The call request will include the App, user, channel, and team IDs in the context; the current values of the form are also included.

 ## Slash command arguments

 Slash command arguments and flags are defined by form fields.
 When a slash command is typed, the command arguments are retrieved from the command's form.
 If a form was not included with the command binding, the binding's call will be invoked to provide a form response.
-The call request will include the App, user, post, root post (if any), channel, and team IDs in the context.

 {{<collapse id="slash-command-flags-example" title="Example form with flag arguments">}}